Sh4rpyS/Marble-Solitaire/readme.txt

 - Pywin32
 - Pygame (2.0.2 or newer)

-Download: Run the "INSTALL MODULES.bat" when you have already installed python

 ---------------------------------------------------------------------------------------

 To play the game, make sure you have installed the required files.